Questions about the day...

 There is a bus linking up with the route 5 from Telford.
 Buses will operate every 30 minutes from the Newport Interchange – Harper Adams University.

 Alternatively if traveling by car please park at Chetwynd Deer Park and catch the bus.
 We will have buses travelling the 2 miles back and forth to the festival so the wait should be very short.

 Please be aware that for the 2019 parking is £5 per vehicle but this may be subject to change in 2020.

 Why should we register for tickets if its free?

 By having some ideas of numbers expected it makes it possible for us to plan how many buses we need, toilets and food concessions.
-So please do take 2 minutes to register so we can make sure you're looked after properly.
+So please do take 2 minutes to register for 2020 so we can make sure you're looked after properly.

 Disabled Access to the festival